 Newport Cliff Walk

 The Breakers mansion is conveniently located on the scenic Newport Cliff Walk.
 This 3.5-mile walking trail offers a (mostly) easy stroll along a paved trail.
 When arriving on the trail from the Breakers, you must decide which direction you want to go on the path.
 Turn to the right if you want to see more mansions, like the Rose Cliff mansion and the Marble House mansion.
 Head to the left if you want to see the local university, Salve Regina, and the popular 40 Steps.
 These 40 steps take you down closer to the water, and it makes for a picturesque view of the coastline and cliffs.
 The Cliff Walk may just be the place for the best views in Newport!
-Its rugged coast reminded me a bit of Howth Cliffs in Dublin and the Cliffs of Moher (also in Ireland).
+Its rugged coast reminded me a bit of the five villages of Cinque Terre in Italy and the Cliffs of Moher (outside of Galway, Ireland).

 Lunch (and/or a cocktail) with an Ocean View

 At this point in the day, it’s time for lunch and a cocktail with an incredible view!